-Joining a writers group in your community has greater benefits then just the online connecting.
+Joining a writers’ group in your community has greater benefits than just the online connecting.

 Why?
 You get to practice your out-loud reading skills – to present to a live audience.
 Every aspiring author needs this experience.
 Don’t bypass this important part of your writing journey.
 Everybody has stage fright.
 You’ll just have to get over it.

 4. Attend a writer’s workshop – or take a writing class every now and again.

 Even though I had no interest in technical writing, I took a technical writing course because I knew it would improve my overall writing skills.
 I gained new perspectives about writing for my audience.